 The chapel is architecturally and historically the most significant space within Kneller Hall deriving its significance from its distinctive spatial and architectural features.
-The scope for significant changes to the structure of the chapel is therefore limited; but there is still an opportunity to maintain the current use and/or widen its use to other activities that are compatible with the existing form.
-Any use of the chapel should seek to facilitate public access which would be secured by way of a planning obligation in order to support the chapel remaining as a continuing memorial to the Royal Military School of Music/ Royal Corps of Music.
-In order to support its continued use consideration should be given to the need for a small related space to provide an ante room and toilet.
+The scope for significant changes to the structure of the chapel is therefore limited; but there is still an opportunity to find a new use that is compatible with the existing form.
+Any new use should seek to facilitate public access to the chapel which would be secured via a legal agreement.